Testing Ticks for Lyme

 NEWLY ANNOUNCED: Rush + Urgent testing!
 Need results sooner than three days?
 With our new Rush Testing, we'll have results ready within just 24 hours of receiving the tick(s).
 Need results even sooner?
 Order our Urgent Testing, and we'll email and call you with the results within just ONE HOUR of receiving the tick(s)!
 See pricing below.

 The cost to test up to five nymph stage blacklegged ("deer") ticks for Lyme disease is just $35 per test.
-One single test can test up to 5 nymph ticks, 3 non-engorged adult ticks, or 1 fully engorged adult tick.
+One single test can test up to 5 nymph ticks, 3 non-engorged adult ticks, or 1 engorged (attached for 48 hours or more; see diagram above) adult tick.
 Results of each test are emailed to you and at no time is any personal information shared with anyone.
 We do however share general statistics of how many ticks have been test, how many were infected, and the city & state where found.

 About Tick Testing

-Center for Wilderness Safety offers ELISA (enzyme-linked immunosorbent assay) tick testing that 98-99% accurately detects the presence of the three most common pathogens that cause Lyme disease (Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi sensu stricto) directly in the tick.
-One test can accommodate up to five ticks at a time – all within just about an hour or so.
+Center for Wilderness Safety's Tick Safety Program offers ELISA (enzyme-linked immunosorbent assay) tick testing that 98-99% accurately detects the presence of the three most common pathogens that cause Lyme disease (Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi sensu stricto) directly in the tick itself.
+One test can accommodate up to five nymph ticks at a time (or one engorged tick) within about an hour or so.

 Tick testing is an established laboratory procedure used to determine if a tick specifically carries the pathogens that cause Lyme disease.
 If you or your pet have been bitten by a tick, we highly recommend testing the tick to determine your risk of contracting serious tick-borne diseases and decide on an early diagnosis and treatment regimen.